What is corporate social responsibility?

 - Providing generous parental leave

-- Offering tuition reimbursement
+- Offering tuition reimbursement and student loan repayment support

 Following ethical labor practices reflects well on companies and causes more individuals to want to work with them—and consumers feel better about buying their goods or services.